St. Mary Church (Westphalia, Michigan): Statues

 A life-sized figure of Christ crucified surrounded by a mosaic sunburst design, which depicts the hope and joy of Christ's death and resurrection.
-A bronze baldachin, which extends from above the crucifix, was added to draw attention to the solemn celebrations performed on the alter below.
+A bronze baldachin, which extends from above the crucifix, was added to draw attention to the solemn celebrations performed on the altar below.

 There are five marble statues sculpted of Florentine marble and located primarily in the transepts of the church.
 In the south Transept is a statue of the Blessed Mother.
 In the North Transept stands the statue of St. Joseph and then one of St. Anne in the shrine area.
 A small statue of the Infant of Prague is located between the north transept and the main part of the sanctuary.

-Additionally, a hand-crafted statue of the Blessed Mother with the Christ Child was originally erected above the main altar of the old church in 1870, and recused from the fire in 1959.
+Additionally, a hand-crafted statue of the Blessed Mother with the Christ Child was originally erected above the main altar of the old church in 1870, and rescued from the fire in 1959.